juliadegnan/portfolio/README.md

 ## About This Portfolio
-This portfolio showcases technical documentation I’ve produced across a variety of industries and for diverse audiences.
-It demonstrates my ability to create accurate, well-structured, and implementation-ready content tailored to developers, engineers, auditors, and enterprise users.
-The work highlights my skill in translating complex technical concepts into clear, actionable guidance while maintaining compliance, usability, and consistency across documentation sets.
+This portfolio showcases technical documentation I’ve created across a range of industries and for diverse audiences.
+It demonstrates my ability to produce accurate, well-structured, and implementation-ready content tailored to developers, engineers, auditors, and enterprise users.
+The samples highlight my skill in translating complex technical concepts into clear, actionable guidance while maintaining compliance, usability, and consistency.
+The included examples are as follows:
-## Included Samples
 * **REST API Project** – End-to-end integration guide including technical specifications, use cases, and implementation strategies.
 * **PS5 Quick Start Guide** – Simplified hardware setup instructions with visuals for fast onboarding.
 * **MOST Semiconductor Data Sheet** – Detailed specifications, operating conditions, and performance characteristics for engineering use.